Bogdanp/personal-website/content/post/this-is-fine.md

 tags: ["packaging", "rust"]
 ---

-*This post is a dumb rant, but I needed to vent into the aether.
+*This post is a dumb rant, but I needed to vent.*
-Please skip it.*

 <!--more-->